septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/mosaicHAT_attached_RPi.png" width="60%">

-If the direct headers connection is expanded for illustration, they will look like:
+If the direct headers' connections were expanded for illustration, they will look like:

 Power connections: